 Manitoba pharmacy assistants have just one opportunity left to pursue status as a pharmacy technician through The Pharmacy Examining Board of Canada (PEBC) Evaluating Examination .
 The deadline for successfully passing the PEBC Pharmacy Technician Evaluating Examination is December 31, 2018.
 The College supports this deadline.

-The upcoming dates for the PEBC Pharmacy Technician Evaluating Examinations are as follows:
+The upcoming date for the PEBC Pharmacy Technician Evaluating Examinations is:

 - Saturday, October 13, 2018, application deadline is Friday, June 22, 2018 (Winnipeg site available)

 Applications must be RECEIVED by the PEBC office no later than the application deadline.

 Please see the PEBC website for information about the minimum qualifications required for admission into the Evaluating Examination, exam dates, deadlines and locations, application procedures, examination costs, and what to expect during the exam.

 Pharmacy assistants who wish to become listed as pharmacy technicians in Manitoba must pass the PEBC Evaluating Examination prior to December 31, 2018.
 Pharmacy assistants who do not pass the Evaluating Examination prior to December 31, 2018, will be required to complete a formal education program accredited by The Canadian Council for Accreditation of Pharmacy Programs (CCAPP) if they wish to become pharmacy technicians.
 Please visit the CCAPP website for more information on accredited pharmacy technician programs.